 Playing host to a highly anticipated new restaurant from a world-renowned chef, a basement speakeasy and a rooftop bar, this recently opened hotspot in the Fulton Market district is a classic in the making.
 Rooms come in three sizes – snug, cosy and roomy – and feature modern art, custom-designed bed linens, free calls to anywhere in the world and curated guides to the neighborhood.
 It’s the third US outpost from a celebrated London-based hospitality brand, so you know it has high standards to live up to.

 There’s just something about this stylish hotel in the Loop that feels akin to a sleek condo residence in the city.
 With one entrance on State Street and the other facing the river on Wacker, you can choose your own adventure when heading out.
 The rooms are sophisticated, and the indoor/outdoor rooftop lounge is a solid way to spend sunset before watching a show in the nearby Theater District.

 Treat yourself to a luxurious stay at the Waldorf Astoria.
 The entrance terrace, dressed with string lights and violet awnings, looks like something straight out of a storybook.
 The hotel is located in a prime spot in the exclusive Gold Coast neighborhood, steps from the Magnificent Mile.
 Relax and take in views of the city before enjoying a happy-hour martini and a swanky Italian dinner on nearby Rush Street.

-Cubs fans, look no further, because Hotel Zachary is your spot.
+Cubs fans, look no further: Hotel Zachary is your spot.
 Wake up in a handsomely designed suite adorned with vintage photographs and rare Wrigley Field memorabilia directly across from the stadium.
-Surrounded by both modern and classic sports bars, the hotel is part of a brand-new renovation at the historic stadium.
+Surrounded by both modern and classic sports bars, the hotel is part of the historic stadium’s brand-new renovation.
 Game day or not, bouncing from pub to pub in Wrigleyville is the perfect way to spend a weekend.